 When it comes to selecting the packaging you will use to ship your products, you certainly have a lot of options.

-One of those options is electing to have custom printed packaging made with your company’s branding.
-There are many reasons as to why someone might choose to do this, as well as many reasons why they might prefer not to.
+One of those options is electing to have custom-printed packaging made with your company’s branding.
+There are many reasons why someone might choose to do this, as well as many reasons why they might prefer not to.